microsoft/PowerPlatformConnectors/independent-publisher-connectors/Decentraland/readme.md

 ## Prerequisites
 None.

+## Obtaining Credentials
+An API Key is not required to use this connector.

 ## Supported Operations
 ### Get Districts
 Get a list of all districts within Decentraland.
 Returns all parcels within each district with x, y coordinates.